Brett Wharfe buys his first tomato glasshouse in Ramarama, South Auckland and he supplies his first tomatoes to Foodtown (now Countdown).

 The current Karaka Rd site is acquired construction begins on the offices, packhouse and first 5.2 hectares of production facilities.

-Underglass Ltd (the growing arm of NZ Hothouse) builds a further 5.2 hectares of state of the art glasshouses at the Karaka Rd site.
+NZ Hothouse builds a further 5.2 hectares of state of the art glasshouses located at Karaka Rd site.

-Underglass Ltd builds a further 8.5 hectares of glasshouses at the Mill Rd site in Bombay.
+A further 8.5 hectares of glasshouse are built at the Mill Rd site in Bombay.

 Substantial investments in technology and packing and grading equipment at NZ Hothouse were made, allowing us to increase our productivity.